adriannovegil/awesome-observability/README.md

 - [Aspecto](https://www.aspecto.io/) - Troubleshoot performance bottlenecks and errors within your microservices.
 - [Zabbix](https://github.com/zabbix/zabbix) - Real-time monitoring of IT components and services, such as networks, servers, VMs, applications and the cloud.
 - [circonus](https://www.circonus.com/) - Circonus provides a unified platform for monitoring and analyzing all of your metrics, infrastructure, applications.
-- [epsagon](https://epsagon.com/) - Monitor and analyze microservices performance bottlenecks.
+- [epsagon](https://github.com/epsagon) - Application Monitoring Built for Containers and Serverless.
 - [chronosphere](https://chronosphere.io/) - Chronosphere develops a scalable, reliable, and customizable monitoring solution built for cloud-native applications.
 - [Centreon](https://www.centreon.com/en/) - Business-aware and AIOps-ready IT Monitoring.
 - [catchpoint](https://www.catchpoint.com/) - From the edge to the cloud, our proactive observability platform gives you the power to fix problems before your users notice.